bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 developed.

-Among the supported sensors is OLCI, which made IdePix the most appropriate candidate for cloud and snow identification in the S3-SNOW project.
+Among the supported sensors is OLCI, which made IdePix the most appropriate candidate for cloud and snow identification in the S3-SNOW and SICE projects.

 Originally, IdePix has been developed as an internal component of the SNAP Sentinel-3 toolbox.
 To increase flexibility, the sub-processors for the various sensors were recently extracted to make them available as separate plugins.
-One of these plugins is the IdePix Sentinel-3 OLCI processor.
+One of these plugins is the IdePix Sentinel-3 OLCI processor which can now be used in its standard version as it has been further improved during 2019 and provides now all the needs for S3-SNOW and SICE, i.e. the distiction of cloud and snow/ice which now works reasonably well.
-The processor described here is a special version of this plugin, being adapted for the specific needs for a pixel classification within S3-SNOW.
-This allows to more easily provide special user options which are ultimately not needed in other projects than S3-Snow, and in return leave out other options which are not relevant for S3-Snow.
+(It is no longer necessary to use a 'special version' of Idepix OLCI, as described in previous SUM versions.)

 The IdePix classification algorithm for Sentinel-3 OLCI is based on a neural network approach.
 A common neural net is used for both land and water pixels.
 As input for the neural net, the square roots of the OLCI TOA reflectances